Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: URLLC scheduling with probabilistic per-packet real-time guarantee

-Given that the availability of multiple channels in wireless networks is similar to the availability of multiple processors in multi-processor computer systems, we explore in this study the application of the DP methodology to real-time wireless network scheduling.
-To this end, we need to address two fundamental differences in multi-cell, multi-channel wireless networks and typical multi-processor systems: \emph{Firstly}, not all the links interfere with one another in multi-cell wireless networks, thus each communication channel can be used by more than one link at the same time. \ifthenelse{\boolean{short}} {} { Yet the problem of identifying the maximum set of links that can share the same channel is NP-hard itself \cite{PRKS}, and thus the probabilistic real-time scheduling problem studied here is also NP-hard.
-In addition, even though only close-by links interfere with one another \cite{PRKS} and have to directly coordinate in accessing wireless channels, links far-away from one another are still indirectly coupled due to the chaining effect in connected networks. } \emph{Secondly}, unlike multi-processor systems where centralized solutions are schedulable, dynamic, multi-cell URLLC networks require distributed solutions.
+Given that the availability of multiple channels (i.e., frequency bands) in 5G-and-beyond networks is similar to the availability of multiple processors in multi-processor computer systems, we explore in this study the application of the DP methodology to PPRC scheduling for URLLC applications.
+To this end, we need to address two fundamental differences between multi-cell 5G-and-beyond networks and typical multi-processor systems: \emph{Firstly}, not all the links interfere with one another in multi-cell 5G-and-beyond wireless networks, thus each communication channel can be used by more than one link at the same time.
+Yet the problem of identifying the maximum set of links that can share the same channel is NP-hard itself \cite{PRK}.
+In addition, even though only close-by links interfere with one another \cite{PRKS} and have to directly coordinate in accessing wireless channels, links far-away from one another are still indirectly coupled due to the chaining effect in connected networks. \emph{Secondly}, unlike multi-processor systems where centralized solutions are feasible, dynamic, multi-cell PPRC scheduling requires distributed solutions.

-Using the conflict graph to model inter-link interference (see Section~\ref{subsec:networkModel}) and building upon the multi-channel distributed scheduling algorithm Unified Cellular Scheduling (UCS) \cite{UCS}, we observe that the network can be decoupled, and each link only needs to coordinate with the other links in the two-hop neighborhood of the conflict graph in applying DP-based real-time scheduling.
-Similarly, schedulability can be tested locally at individual links, and the network-wide URLLC traffic is schedulable as long as the link-local schedulability test is positive.
+To address the aforementioned differences and as we will present in detail in Sections~\ref{subsec:LDP} and \ref{subsec:schTest}, we observe that, using the conflict graph to model inter-link interference and building upon the multi-channel distributed scheduling algorithm Unified Cellular Scheduling (UCS) \cite{UCS}, the network can be decoupled, and each link only needs to coordinate with the other links in the two-hop neighborhood of the conflict graph in applying DP-based real-time scheduling.
+Similarly, schedulability can be tested locally at individual links, and the network-wide PPRC traffic is schedulable as long as the link-local schedulability test is positive.